xiaoylu/leetcode_category/Java/Readme.md

   * A class can not access its grandparent's methods
   * `super()` can be called only once
 * Neither final methods nor private methods can be overridden in the subclass
+* multiple inheritance of state (NO) vs. multiple inheritance of type (YES)
-* Multiple inheritance is not allowed, subclass inherits at most one parent class
+  * A subclass inherits at most one superclass which avoids the diamond problem
+  * A class implements more than one interface:
+    * `(MyInterface) myVariable` can reference any object of any class that implements the `MyInterface`
 * Type of inheritance (like protected, public or private in C++) can NOT be specified
+* hiding vs. overriding (same signature in superclass and subclass)
+  * static method: hiding, invoked by the type
+  * otherwise: overriding, invoked by the specific object

 super() vs. this():
 ---
   * call super() and this() only inside constructor